 Inspired by stalwart Serena Williams, who returned to the tennis circuit after having a baby, Sania Mirza has begun to feel her way back into the sport as well.

 The Indian tennis ace gave birth to a boy late in 2018 and was on maternal duty ever since.
-But the Olympic year has seen Sania Mirza return to the court.
+But 2020 saw Sania Mirza return to the court.

 While returning to the professional circuit is no mean task, Sania Mirza believes it’s her love for the game that's helped her push herself to be back in the mix.